-PSY 127 Developing Resiliency
+PSY-127 Developing Resiliency

-1 Credit As Needed HF
+1 Credit ■ As Needed ■ HF

 An examination of the components of resiliency and how they relate to academic and personal success.
-This course focuses on the major factors that influence resiliency or the ability to "bounce back" after life's challenges including developing community, optimism and personal control.
+This course focuses on the major factors that influence resiliency or the ability to 'bounce back' after life's challenges including developing community, optimism and personal control.
+Skills prerequisite: ENG-010.

-PSY 204 Human Growth and Development
+PSY-204 Human Growth and Development

 A survey of the psychological, physiological, and social development of humans, with emphasis on 'normal' growth.
 Students examine the various factors determining developmental tasks at stages throughout the life span.
 Life stages covered in the course extend from pre-natal to death as the final stage of development.
+Prerequisite: PSY-107.